bengrunfeld/study-notes/cheesemaking/consolidated/2_cheese_purchase_list.md

 To avoid this issue, buy a salometer with a scale calibrated based on saturation by weight, instead of the percentage of salt, so that when you add `23%` salt, the salometer will read `23%`.
 Otherwise it will read `90%`.

 Make sure you buy plastic, NOT glass

+#### pH Meter

+Must have features for a cheese-purposed pH meter are as follows:

+Readings to two decimal places - 0.00 instead of 0.0 Range of 0.0 to 14.00
+Two or three-point calibration
+Waterproof
+G's favorite pH meter is the Oakton Acorn portable.